jpegleg/dwarven-toolbox/README.md

 ## chisel file tools

-<b>These tools work with text (UTF-8) files only!
+<b>These chisel tools work with text (UTF-8) files only!
 Binary files will encrypt, but refuse to decrypt as the default decryption parses plaintext to UTF-8.</b>

 When using the `chiselon` and `chiseloff` tools, newlines will break the decryption because the entire file is read.
 So when writing the ciphertext files, take care to not let newlines in.
 While we could use `tr -d '\n' > text.enc` here, we also have a tool for that in the toolbox called `clean`.
 Clean takes either piped data or processes files in place, writing out to the path specified.